 |Type of medicine||Vitamin D supplement|

 Vitamin D is important for healthy, strong bones.
-Alfacalcidol is a type of vitamin D. A mild lack of vitamin D may not cause any symptoms, but can cause general aches and pains.
+Calcitriol is a type of vitamin D. A mild lack of vitamin D may not cause symptoms, but can cause general aches and pains.
 A more severe lack can cause serious problems such as rickets in children and osteomalacia in adults.
-If you are at risk of vitamin D deficiency, you will be recommended to take a vitamin D supplement such as alfacalcidol routinely.
+If you are at risk of vitamin D deficiency, you will be recommended to take a vitamin D supplement such as calcitriol routinely.
 Most vitamin D supplements need 'activating' by the kidneys.
-Alfacalcidol is a form of vitamin D which does not need this activation process, and so it is particularly helpful in people who have kidney problems.
+Calcitriol is a form of vitamin D which does not need this activation process, and so it is particularly helpful in people who have kidney problems.

 - If you are pregnant or breast-feeding.

-- If you have ever been told you have high levels of calcium in your blood.
+- If you have ever been told you have high levels of calcium in your blood or urine.